Natives Ohio Plants

 Planting Native Plants, such as; Leadplant, Milkweed, Coneflower, Joe-Pye Weed, Compass Plant, Cup Plant, New England Aster, Swamp Milkweed, and others, are all good for creating food and habitats for the insects of Ohio.

-The following Ohio Natives are available, Common Milkweed, Swamp Milkweed, Oxeye Sunflower, Golden Alexanders, Evening Primrose, Culver’s Root, Purple Coneflower, Wild Bergamot, Sweet Joe Pye Weed, Dense Blazing Star, Smooth Ironweed, Grey Goldenrod, New England Aster, Little Bluestem Grass, Cup Flower, Compass Flower
+The following Ohio Natives are available Spring of 2022, Common Milkweed, Swamp Milkweed, Oxeye Sunflower, Golden Alexanders, Evening Primrose, Culver’s Root, Purple Coneflower, Wild Bergamot, Sweet Joe Pye Weed, Dense Blazing Star, Smooth Ironweed, Grey Goldenrod, New England Aster, Little Bluestem Grass, Cup Flower, Compass Flower

 Farm Service Agency support